Referring minor illness patients to a community pharmacist: new referral pathway for primary care networks

 - Practices can start referring straight away into the new service as soon as the secure electronic referral process has been agreed with local community pharmacies (e.g. NHS mail, electronic interoperable messages between IT systems, or as part of a local shared record appointment system), ensuring integration with existing digital triage and assessment systems.

-- Practices are already using the pathway with the support of NHS England and NHS Improvement regional teams.
+- Practices are already using the pathway with the support of NHS England regional teams.
 An implementation toolkit available on the dedicated GP CPCS page on Future NHS provides resources and templates to support practice staff and PCNs to implement the service.

 - For more information visit the Future NHS page to see how to contact your local implementation lead.